 “Tells the urgent story of the effects of climate change on the island by examining the links between the ecology, economic development, and social and political history.”
 (Trish Meehan, Cuba Sí)

 The book is published by Amaurea Press (2021), and available through Amazon.co.uk or Amazon.com .
-A Spanish edition of the book will be avaiable in the near future.
+A Spanish edition of the book is also available.